Defining Your “Super-Objective” That Connects All the Elements of Your Writing Together

 Whatever the major motivation is, it propels every single action he takes throughout the scene (and possibly the whole show or film!).
 It informs every interaction he has, how he approaches problems, and how he justifies his actions.

-In copywriting, it’s deciding the “big promise” you’re making.
-The overarching theme to your entire piece connecting all of the elements together.
+In copywriting, the super-objective is the “big promise” you’re making.
+It's the overarching theme of your entire piece that connects all of the elements together.
+The term is used to describe the core idea that your content is trying to sell.

 For example, David Oglivy wrote a classic ad for Rolls-Royce with the headline, “At 60 miles an hour the loudest noise in this new Rolls-Royce comes from the electric clock.”
 The sub-headline quotes an engineer about how the attention to detail in the Rolls-Royce is what makes it the best car in the world.